-Tango-hantō is a peninsula that juts up into the Sea of Japan on the north coast of Kansai.
-The inside of the peninsula is covered with thick forest, idyllic mountain villages and babbling streams, while the serrated coast alternates between good sandy beaches and rocky points.
+The Tango-hantō juts up into the Sea of Japan on the north coast of Kyoto Prefecture.
+The interior of the peninsula is covered with thick forest, terraced farms, idyllic mountain villages and babbling streams, while the serrated coast alternates between good sandy beaches, gumdrop-shaped islands and rocky points.

 Amanohashidate (the Bridge to Heaven) is rated as one of Japan's 'three great views'.
-The 'bridge' is really a long, narrow, tree-covered (8000 pine trees!) sand spit, 3.5km in length.
+The 'bridge' is really a long, narrow, tree-covered (8000 pine trees) sand spit, 3.5km in length.
 There is decent swimming, as well as beach showers, toilet facilities and covered rest areas, the length of the spit.
+It's a good example of a Japanese tourist circus, but it is pleasant enough.

 Moroyose, in Hyōgo-ken, near the border with Tottori-ken, is a pleasant little seaside town with a decent sand beach.
 Youth Hostel Moroyose-sō is a good spot to stay for backpackers, with fairly large rooms for a YH and breakfast/dinner for ¥630/1050.
 It's a 10-minute climb uphill from the eastern end of the beach.